Yamen-Malik/Steering-Behaviors/README.md

 About The App
 --------------
-Start the app by running app.java, the app will open the menu frame first to, then you can start the simulation by clickig the Start button.
+Start the app by running app.java, the app will open the menu frame first, then you can start the simulation by clickig the Start button.

-### Menu Frame
+## Menu Frame
-In the menu frame you can add and edit the following vehicles properties:
+In the menu frame you can edit the following vehicles properties:
 * Mass
 * Maximum Velocity
 * Maximum Force